ptiede/VIDA.jl/README.md

 ```julia
 bh(θ::AbstractFilter)
 ```
-and `bm` will use multiple dispatch to figure out which filter function to use.
+and `bh` will use multiple dispatch to figure out which filter function to use.

 ### Extract `extract` and `bbextract`